rubenvanstaden/spira/README.md

 Examples of using the PCell implementation is given in [examples](https://github.com/rubenvanstaden/spira/tree/master/demo). -->
 For more examples please contact Ruben van Staden <rubenvanstaden@gmail.com>.

+## Known Issues
+* There are some issues with Reflection Transformation.

 ## Future Changes
 * Update polygon to include rounded corners.